apache/flink/docs/content.zh/docs/dev/table/data_stream_api.md

 DataStream API.

 {{< hint warning >}}
-Afterwards, the type information semantics of the DataStream API need to be considered.
+Afterward, the type information semantics of the DataStream API need to be considered.
 {{< /hint >}}

 {{< top >}}